Department: Clinical Science and Services

 Campus: Hawkshead

-Liz is Professor of Higher Education and Acting Director of the LIVE Centre, the RVC's Centre for Excellence in Teaching and Learning.
+Liz is Professor of Higher Education and Director of the LIVE Centre, the RVC's Centre for Excellence in Teaching and Learning.
 She is the Course Director for the MSc, Diploma and Postgraduate Certificate in Veterinary Education, with particular interests in supporting students' education to prepare them for the complexities of professional practice.
 Her main research area is the development of veterinary surgeons' professional identity, and the ways that education can support this.

 Liz graduated from Cambridge Vet School in 2001 and then completed an internship and residency at Tufts University School of Veterinary Medicine in Massachusetts, gaining the American Diploma in Veterinary Anesthesiology in 2005.
 She was Lecturer in Veterinary Anaesthesia at the RVC for 4 years, before spending 4 years as an anaesthetist at Davies Veterinary Specialists, and was an RCVS Specialist in Anaesthesia from 2005 to 2013.